vsl-lang/VSL/src/vsl/transform/README.md

 So transformation works in two primary parts:

- - Preprocessing
+ - Pre-process
  - Scope Resolution
+ - Pre-transform
  - Transformation

 Each of these are defined in `transformers`.
 The API docs cover specific details